 The decibel is also a logarithmic scale.
 Logarithmic scales are a way of expressing orders of magnitude in simple numbers without having to print out lots of zeros in an equation.
 This means that every increase of represents a tenfold increase of energy. is ten times greater than , is 100 times greater, is 1000 greater, is 1,000,000 times greater and so forth.

-For a direct “apples to apples” comparison of how decibels work, see Appendix A.
+A direct “apples to apples” comparison of how decibels work:

 Putting sound into numerical terms can be confusing to almost anyone not specifically engaged in evaluating sound with numbers.
 Sound is not perceived in numerical terms, but is usually described in terms of “Quiet,” “Loud,” and “Excessive.”
 Coming to terms with the numbers is aggravated by the use of decibels to express sound levels.
 Decibels are not an expression of a specific quantity, rather they are an expression of relative quantities or amounts, expressed in terms of relative orders of magnitude.